krkn-chaos/krkn-hub/docs/test_your_changes.md

 6. Add service/scenario to [docker-compose.yaml](docker-compose.yaml) file following syntax of other services
 7. Point the dockerfile parameter in your docker-compose to the Dockerfile file in your new folder
 8. Update this doc and main README with new scenario type
+9. Add CI test for new scenario

+    a.
+See [test_application_outages.sh](../CI/tests/test_application_outages.sh) for example

+    b.
+Lines to change

+        i.
+13 and 31: Give a new function name

+        ii.
+16: Give it a meaningful container name

+        iii.
+Edit line 18 to give scenario type defined in docker-compose file

+    c.
+Add test name to [all_tests](../CI/tests/all_tests) file

 NOTE:
 1. If you added any variables or new sections be sure to update [config.yaml.template](../config.yaml.template)